WilliamJauffret/mongo-database-migration-sample/README.md

 As you can see, In order to centralise the read of `mongoDoubleDatabaseMigrationOn` and the logic to apply the new function or de deprecated one, i created the `SmartFunctionExecutor` class.

+You API is now ready to work with two database and smoothly transfer all usage to the new one.
+All the customers will smoothly have their cart transferred into the new database without any interruptions.

+You now just have to run two mongo database and test it :  `docker run --name mongo_deprecated -d -p 27018:27017 mongo` and `docker run --name mongo_new -d -p 27017:27017 mongo`